gocd/www.go.cd/_posts/2015-08-28-pipeline-patterns.markdown

 ---

 Teams have been automating the build, test and deploy processes of their software for many years, but usually in a very specific "one off" manner.
+This article walks through 5 key patterns to setting up a successful deployment pipeline, including designing parallel workflows, running tests in parallel, and more.

 In 2007 Go CD (then called "Cruise") introduced build pipelines to the masses.
 Shortly after, Jez Humble (Go CD's original product manager) and David Farley published [Continuous Delivery](http://www.amazon.com/gp/product/0321601912).
 With these concepts becoming more mainstream, some patterns have emerged.
 There are certainly more, but these are some that stick out.

 ##1.
 Build things once